MIT-SPARK/Hydra/README.md

 ### General Requirements

-Hydra has only been tested on the following systems:
+Hydra has been tested on the following systems:

 - Ubuntu 18.04 and ROS Melodic
-- Ubuntu 20.04 and ROS Noetic (*recommended if possible*)
+- Ubuntu 20.04 and ROS Noetic (*recommended*)

 You can follow the instructions [here](http://wiki.ros.org/ROS/Installation) to install ROS if you haven't already.

-Then, make sure you have some general requirements.
+Then, make sure you have some general requirements:

 For melodic:
 ```